hyeonjungko/fexr/README.md

 # fexr
-### foreign exchange rates
+### Foreign EXchange Rates
+View the latest currency rates.

+## Update Interval
+All currency rates are updated every hour.

 ## Supported Currencies
+Supports 168 different currencies around the world.

 All exchange rates are based on the United States Dollar (USD).
-Supports 168 different currencies around the world.

 |Code   |Currency Name|
 |:-----:|:-----------:|